williamouyang/okta.github.io/_source/docs/api/resources/users.md

 ![STAGED, PROVISIONED, ACTIVE, RECOVERY, LOCKED_OUT, PASSWORD_EXPIRED, or DEPROVISIONED](/assets/img/okta-user-status.png "Okta User Status Diagram")

+### Understanding User Status Values

+The status of a user changes in response to explicit events, such as admin-driven lifecycle changes, user login, or self-service password recovery.
+Okta doesn't asynchronously sweep through users and update their password expiry state, for example.
+Instead, Okta evaluates password policy at login time, notices the password has expired, and moves the user to the expired state.
+When running reports, remember that the data is valid as of the last login or lifecycle event for that user.

 ### Profile Object

 Specifies [standard](#standard-profile-properties) and [custom](#custom-profile-properties) profile properties for a user.